 Liquidation by a society’s members

-- Firstly, they must resolve at a general meeting to appoint a liquidator.
+Firstly, they must resolve at a general meeting to appoint a liquidator.
 In doing so, the society is required to follow the procedures set out in its rules.
 A liquidator must also be a licensed insolvency practitioner.

 The liquidation process can then begin.